MurrayBoz/urbanpotager-v1/README.md

 And more to come!

 ##Documentation
-Please check the [wiki page](https://github.com/MurrayBoz/urbanpotager/wiki)!
-And give us some feedback!
+Please check the [wiki page](https://github.com/MurrayBoz/urbanpotager/wiki)! and give us some feedback!
+(French only)

-Visit us for more details: <http://doc.faclab.org/projets/urban-potager-micro-edition/>
+Visit the FacLab website for additional details: <http://doc.faclab.org/projets/urban-potager-micro-edition/>